 Data impact and privacy assessments

 We will spend time with your business to go through your requirements to ensure compliance with the regulations.
-Data Protection Impact Assessments (DPIAs) assist your business to identify the most compliant ways to fulfil its data protection obligations and meet individuals’ expectations of privacy.
-They are integral to an organisation’s approach to privacy.
-The GDPR sets out those circumstances in which it is mandatory for a DPIA to be carried out.
+Data protection impact assessments (DPIAs) assist your business to identify the most compliant ways to fulfil its data protection obligations and meet individuals’ expectations of privacy.
+They are integral to an organisation’s approach to privacy by design.
+Further, the GDPR sets out those circumstances in which it is mandatory for a DPIA must be carried out.

 Data protection & GDPR FAQs